alyssadata/AI-Foundations-Framework-Differentiation/00_framework_differentiation.md

 Are recognition conditions being copied without provenance?

+Is derivative permission being assumed from citation, reference, summary, indexing, or public discussion?

 Is the framework being renamed, adapted, or repackaged as an independent system?

 If yes, the framework is being misread or detached.